cownby/weblab-oauth/ReadMe.md

 ## WebLab 2015 OAuthentication Exercise ##

-Access my google calendar(s) through the google API
+Access my google calendar(s) through the google API.
+It simply dumps the data to verify the calendar was accessed.

 ### Flow ###
 index.php